golioth/golioth-firmware-sdk/docs/Porting_Guide.md

 1. `libcoap`: Implements CoAP client protocol
 2. `cJSON`: Serialization of application layer data in JSON format
-3. `QCBOR`: Serialization of application layer data in CBOR format
+3. `ZCBOR`: Serialization of application layer data in CBOR format

 The `libcoap` library has its own dependencies on TLS and networking libraries.
 For new ports, it may be necessary to also port `libcoap` to the platform.